agreatopportunity/SOVRA_AI_COGNITIVE_ARCHITECTURE/README.md

 ---

 *"The layers closest to computation score highest.
-The layers closest to being — that's where uncertainty lives."*
+The layers closest to being, that's where uncertainty lives."*